BYU-ITC-210/BYU-ITC-210.github.io/LabWriteupInstructions.md

 This section gives a medium-high level view of the design.
 This should include the following:
 * 2-3 Paragraphs describing your technical design with a focus on how it works.
 * A UML Diagram appropriate to the lab.
 (Not required for the Lab 1 writeup.)
+This will be specified in the Lab Instructions.
 * 2-3 screenshots illustrating what the web site looks like.
 * Descriptions of each file that you created or modified as part of the lab. (index.html, etc).